-A rapid change of hay or grain, or feeding too much of either, can bring on diarrhea in young and adult horses.
+A rapid change of hay or grain, or feeding too much of either, can bring on diarrhea in horses.
 When diet changes, so does the bacterium in a horse’s GI tract.
-If that change is sudden, gut microbiome can be disrupted.
+If that change is sudden, the gut microbiome can be disrupted.

 Every day horses ingest incidental amounts of sand from their environment.
 Small amounts are normal and can usually be easily digested.
 But if your horse is consuming too much, it can act like sandpaper, irritating and inflaming the gut lining and potentially causing colic and/or diarrhea.

-For remedial use, feed two scoops of Daily Gold twice daily for an average-sized horse.
-If after seven days your horse still has diarrhea or you notice an increase in loose manure, or if at any point your horse looses their appetite or acts lethargic, contact your veterinarian immediately.
+For remedial use, feed two scoops of Daily Gold twice daily to an average-sized horse.
+If after seven days, your horse still has diarrhea, you notice an increase in loose manure, or at any time your horse loses its appetite or acts lethargic, call your vet for further workup.